-The Delta variant is contributing to a rapid rise in Covid cases in parts of Asia causing a severe strain on the health infrastructure in some countries.
+The Delta variant is contributing to a rapid rise in Covid cases in parts of Asia causing a severe strain on health infrastructure in some countries.

 What has happened to case numbers?

-It has recently been described by the World Health Organization (WHO) as the "most transmissible of the variants identified so far".
+It has been described as the "most transmissible of the variants identified so far" by the WHO.

 Bangladesh, which has a long border with India, has experienced an upward trend in cases since mid-May.